tahmid12102/Bar-Chart-Racer/README.md

 ## Abstract

-The folllowing program produces an animated bar chart using a text file dataset from a command line argument.
+The folllowing program produces an animated bar chart using a text file dataset from a command line argument and an integer k determining how many bars to display on the canvas.
 The *Bar* data type aggregates related information for use in a bar chart.
 The *BarChart* data type supports drawing static bar charts to standard draw. *BarChartRacer* uses *BarChart* and *Bar* to produce an animated bar chart.
 The x-axis of the chart represents the value of each bar and the y-axis represents each bar in ascending order of value from bottom to top.
 The colors of the bars are assigned according to the category that each bar belongs to.
 Using *cities.txt* as an example, Beijing and Guangzhou are assigned the same color, because they both belong to the East Asia category, while Cairo is a different color because it belongs to the Middle East category.

 ## Text File Organization